appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 ## Enabling your application with the `nodejs` Appsody Stack

-New Appsody based applications are created by using `appsody init <stack>`, where the stack is chosen by you from the stacks that are listed when you run `appsody list`.
+New Appsody based applications are created by using `appsody init <stack> <template>`, where the stack is chosen by you from the stacks that are listed when you run `appsody list`.
 The init command downloads the most recent copy of the Appsody Stack, and populates the project directory with a template that provides a basic project structure.

 In order to enable an existing application with a stack, the same steps can be followed, but passing the option `none` to `appsody init`, as a project structure is not required.